GSS-Cogs/linked-data-repository/app/services/README.md

 * None (don't specify).
 This will tell the app to take the str choice as defined in configuration.ini.
 * You can also pass a `configparser.ConfigParser` instance directly to the `create_app` constructor should you need to (this is for testing).

-The principle benefit is to retain flexibility to work with an MVP "good enough for now" or develoment only services, easily swapping to production ready (or generally better) services as and when we need/want to.
+The principle benefit is to retain flexibility to work with an MVP "good enough for now" or development only services, easily swapping to production ready (or generally better) services as and when we need/want to.

 ### Adding a new service